hyperspy/rosettasciio/releasing_guide.md

   - creation of a zenodo record and the mining of a DOI (triggered by a new release)

 **Post-release action**
-- Increment the version and set it back to dev: `vx.y.z.dev0`
-- Update version in other branches when necessary
 - Merge the PR

 Follow-up